Peter Sheridan: Ex-police commander to sit on Troubles body

 - Published

-Former police commander Peter Sheridan is to be appointed to the government's new Troubles legacy body, the BBC understands.
+Former police commander Peter Sheridan has been appointed to the government's new Troubles legacy body.

-He will take up the job as commissioner of investigations on the Independent Commission for Reconciliation and Information Recovery.
+He is due to take up the job as commissioner of investigations on the Independent Commission for Reconciliation and Information Recovery in December.

 It will take over hundreds of unresolved Troubles cases from next May and will have a budget of £250m.